 Economic and workplace trends impact the way we do work.
 In order to prepare yourself

-Becoming adept at adjusting and adapting to trends requires being aware of the world around you, watching the news, reading up on your career
+is necessary to become aware of the world around you, watching the news, reading up on your career

 interests and responding in ways that helps you keep pace with inevitable changes.
 By being alert to trends you will also find yourself better equipped to take advantage

 of emerging possibilities, such as new work opportunities, as well as to avoid dead